 How to Make Shoes Non-Slip

 Many cobblers will replace the entire sole and heel of your shoe with material better suited to creating the traction you need.
-Whilst our slippery shoe hacks are a quick cheap fix and may do the job for many people sometimes you need to spend a little extra and let the professionals solve the problem.
+Whilst my slippery shoe hacks are a quick cheap fix and may do the job for many people sometimes you need to spend a little extra and let the professionals solve the problem.

 *This site is owned and operated by Chicpedi.com.
 Chicpedi.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.